 Previous to WBHE, Tsujihara served as Executive Vice President, Corporate Business Development & Strategy, Warner Bros.
 Entertainment and, before that, Executive Vice President, New Media, responsible for the oversight of all Warner Bros.’ new media endeavors.
 He joined Warner Bros. in 1994 as Director, Special Projects, Finance.
 He later went on to assist in the management of the company’s interest in Six Flags.

-In addition to his professional commitments, Tsujihara sits on the Boards of Directors for the MPAA, City Year Los Angeles (an education-focused, nonprofit organization), the Los Angeles Sports & Entertainment Commission and the Verdugo Hills Hospital Foundation.
+In addition to his professional commitments, Tsujihara sits on the Board of Directors for the MPAA and the board of LA 2028, the organizing committee for the 2028 Olympic games in Los Angeles.
 He is a member of the Board of Trustees of the AFI and the MPTF Foundation Board of Governors and serves on the Stanford Graduate School of Business Advisory Council and the USC School of Cinematic Arts (SCA) Board of Councilors.
-He is a member of AMPAS, BAFTA and the Los Angeles Coalition for the Economy & Jobs.
+He is also a member of AMPAS and BAFTA.